unrealwork/atsd-use-cases/research/analysis/economic-policy-uncertainty/README.md

 ![](./images/epu_title.png)
 [![](./images/button.png)](https://apps.axibase.com/chartlab/59f36025#fullscreen)

-*Fig. 1*: The EPU Index for the United States, China, Russia, and Europe (Eurozone countries), superimposed over the quarterly average of the same value.
-Months where the EPU value was greater than the quarterly average are shown in red using an [`alert-expression`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/alert-expressions/).
+> The EPU Index for the United States, China, Russia, and Europe (Eurozone countries), superimposed over the quarterly average of the same value.
+Months where the EPU value is greater than the quarterly average are shown in red using an [`alert-expression`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/alert-expressions/).

 **Source Data**: [FRED Economic Data](https://fred.stlouisfed.org/categories/33201)